-Sapphire Plus Firmware – Based on MKS 2.0.2
+Sapphire Plus Firmware – Based on MKS 2.0.2 (only for 1st gen printer)

 In my review, I mentioned that the Sapphire Plus firmware is unpolished and needs some work.
 After a few weeks, the MKS Robin Nano firmware has been updated to 2.0 which adds some extra functionality and a new user interface.